Herman B Wells: Death and legacy

 Wells died at home in Bloomington on March 18, 2000, three months prior to his ninety-eighth birthday.
 His funeral was held at the First United Methodist Church in Bloomington on March 22, 2000, sixty-two years after his selection as president of the university.
 "A Celebration of Life: Remembering Herman B Wells," his public memorial service, was held at the IU Auditorium on April 5, 2000.
 Wells's remains are interred at Jamestown, Indiana, where he had spent his boyhood.

 Wells had no children and never married, but he maintained an extensive network of contacts among friends and professional colleagues, as well as IU students, alumni, and faculty members.
 His contributions to IU were forged through his nearly eighty-year association with the university, beginning as a student in 1921 and continuing after he joined the faculty in 1930.
 During his years as president (1937–62) and university chancellor (1962–2000), Wells brought IU "to the front ranks of American research universities" through expanded enrollment, recruitment of new faculty, construction of new buildings, new program offerings, campus beautification projects, and steadfast support of its faculty and students.
 Wells also helped transform IU into "a cosmopolitan center of learning with an international reputation" and strengthened IU's emphasis on research, cultivated the arts, expanded IU's international programs and supported academic freedom.
 As Wells reflected on his twenty-five years as IU's president, he remarked:

 "With full knowledge of the trauma, travail, blood, sweat, and tears the office demands, I would eagerly undertake the chore again.
 For me no other career could have been so satisfying, I have been luck and happy in my life work."

 Wells's bachelor status and support for Alfred Kinsey's research sparked speculation he was a homosexual, but biographer James Capshew concluded that there was no evidence for or against this claim, writing that "I haven’t found any evidence that Wells ever dated or had romantic or erotic relationships with women or men."

 Positions and appointments

-Wells held numerous faculty and administrative positions at IU Bloomington:
+Wells held numerous faculty and administrative positions at Indiana University Bloomington: